exilesprx/blockchain/README.md

         - add the mined block to the chain from stream
         - if previous block hash doesn't match, then a block proceeded it, so throw it out (we're using a stream with guaranteed ordering)
+            - NOTE: censensus model - app uses DB/memory - miners use memory
+            - would need to stop current mine process
         - broadcast event "block added"
         - persist the block to eventstoreDB
-            - NOTE: not sure we need this
+            - NOTE: not sure we need this since this would require machine to run this
 - Auditor
     - Transactions
         - compares "generated transactions" vesus "processed transactions"